 | NJCAA D2 | 9 | 9 | Equivalency |

 NAIA is worth noting here.
-At 12 scholarships for both men's and women's programs — more than D1 men's soccer — NAIA can offer meaningful equivalency money in smaller, less competitive environments.
+At 12 equivalencies for both men's and women's programs, with generally smaller rosters than D1, NAIA can offer meaningful per-player scholarship value.
 For athletes who aren't D1 caliber but have strong technical ability, NAIA soccer programs are regularly overlooked and often actively recruiting.

 What a realistic scholarship offer looks like

 At D1, the average scholarship offer in men's soccer falls somewhere between 20% and 40% of a full scholarship.
-Women's D1 programs, with 14 equivalencies, can offer slightly more per player on average — 30% to 50% is common, though elite programs that recruit international players often concentrate money at the top of the roster and offer less to depth players.
+Women's D1 programs, which historically had a larger scholarship pool and continue to carry larger budgets at many schools, can offer slightly more per player on average — 30% to 50% is common, though elite programs that recruit international players often concentrate money at the top of the roster and offer less to depth players.

 At D2, total scholarship pools are smaller, but D2 schools often combine athletic aid with academic merit aid in ways that D1 programs can't.
 A D2 school might offer 20% athletic scholarship plus a 15% merit award based on academic credentials — yielding a 35% total discount that competes with many D1 partial offers.
 Families targeting D2 should always ask whether athletic and academic aid can be stacked, and run the net price calculator on the school's website to understand what the actual out-of-pocket cost will be.